William Powell: Career

 Powell starred in The Great Ziegfeld, (1936), opposite his The Thin Man co-star, Myrna Loy, who played Ziegfeld's wife, Billie Burke.
 In 1937, Powell received his second Academy Award nomination for the comedy My Man Godfrey.

 In 1935, he starred with Jean Harlow in Reckless.
 In 1936, Harlow and Powell appeared in Libeled Lady, and they became romantically involved off-set.
 He gave her a handsome ring, but did not ask her to marry him, so she referred to it as her "unengagement ring".
-Powell had been unhappy with his previous marriage to popular actor Carole Lombard, and this apparently kept him from entering a similar arrangement with Harlow, who was a sex symbol to the film-going public during that time.
+Powell had been unhappy with his previous marriage to popular actress Carole Lombard, and this apparently kept him from entering a similar arrangement with Harlow, who was a sex symbol to the film-going public during that time.
 They kept company but did not live together.
 Harlow fell ill from undiagnosed kidney failure while working on a film with Clark Gable, and died before the film was completed, from uremia, at age 26 in June 1937.

 Powell received his third Academy Award nomination in 1947 for his role as Clarence Day Sr. in Life with Father.
 His last film was playing the character Doc in 1955's Mister Roberts.